appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 <dd>

 Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user captures an image.
 You can also write custom JavaScript logic for this event by clicking the **JS** button next to the property.
+This event is only available when the camera widget is in Image mode.

 </dd>